-Before you go out and get started, take a second to remember the key points:
+Before you go out and get started, all prospective online boutique owners should second to remember the key points:

 - Find your niche: Pick something that is manageable for a new business.
-Identify a need, refine it, then own it.
+Identify a need and a target market, refine it, then own it.

 - Create a business plan: Take the time to work out what you have and what you need.
-If you’re going to need investors, then it is essential to have a watertight business plan.
+If you’re going to need investors, then it is essential to have a watertight business plan and marketing strategy.

 - Own your brand identity: Separate yourself from the competition.
 Create a set of guiding brand values that consumers can identify with.

-- Register your business online: Register a domain with your brand name and make the first steps towards getting online.
+- Register your business: Register a domain with your brand name and make the first steps towards getting your small business online.